 - Working hours

-*Responses in the survey were gleaned from a survey of global supply chain professionals, purchasing managers and corporate executives.*
+*Responses in the survey come from a survey of global supply chain professionals, purchasing managers and corporate executives.*

 It wouldn’t (shouldn’t) be a difficult argument to convince both the general public and those in business that the concerns of the sustainable supply chain are correct on moral grounds.
 But, as we’ve already mentioned briefly, moral issues can have an effect on the bottom line.
 Modern supply chain management – and supply chain management best practices – is a financial pursuit as well.

-Toy giant Mattel was forced in 2007 to recall US$100 million worth of product when it was discovered one of its suppliers used lead paint on its toys.
+In 2007, toy giant Mattel recalled US$100 million in product after discovering one of its suppliers used lead paint on its toys.
 Mattel’s stock price fell 18% as a result.

 The emergence of the Chief Financial Officer